ScreenPyHQ/screenpy/docs/debugging.rst

 To aid in debugging,
-the |Debug| action class can be used to drop into a debugger in the middle of any action chain!
+the |Debug| action class can be used to drop into a debugger in the middle of any series of Actions!
 It hooks into Python 3.7+'s `breakpoint` function if it can, so you can modify your preferred debugger and turn debugging off